 The island is about 12 miles long and 5.5 miles wide; it is the principal commercial center of the Northern Mariana Islands.
 The Chamorro and Carolinan are the indigenous people of these islands.
 They are warm and friendly, and welcome visitors to their islands.

-Tinian, a neighboring island to Saipan, is easily accessible by ferry or airplane and offers world class gaming set in a tropical escape.
-You will love this island’s many beautiful beaches.
-The clean water, colorful marine life, and pristine coral reefs which surround the island offer great snorkeling, scuba diving, and fishing.
+Tinian is a neighboring island of Saipan and is easily accessible via plane.
+The island offers world-class gaming set in a tropical escape.
+You will love this island's many secluded beaches.
+The clean water, colorful marine life, and pristine coral reefs surrounding the island offer excellent snorkeling, scuba diving, and fishing.

-Tinian is also rich in historic sites.
-You can see pre-historic remains of the ancient Chamorro culture, including the ruins of the House of Taga.
-There are also many World War II relics, including the Atomic Bomb Pits and WWI administrative buildings.
-During WWII, Tinian had the busiest airport in the world, and you can still see the extensive runways.
+Tinian is rich in historic sites.
+See pre-historic remains of ancient indigenous Chamorro culture, including the ruins of the House of Taga.
+World War II relics abound, including the Atomic Bomb Pits and administrative builidings.
+During WWII Tinian had the busiest airport in the world, and you can still drive those extensive runways today.

 Rota is nicknamed “Nature’s Treasure Island.”
 As friendly as you will find people on Saipan and Tinian, you will be charmed by the welcoming smiles and warm hospitality of the local people.
 This quiet and peaceful island is the perfect paradise to escape the hubbub of city life.